Security & Emergency Management

 If an evacuation takes place, families will be notified of the reunification site.
 At the reunification site, parents should be prepared to have their identification with them.
 We ask parents remain patient to account for the safety of all parties involved.

-Following a critical incident, Risk Management, school administration, and school resource officers will meet to assess the situation, response and learning points for continual growth and improvement.
+Following a critical incident, Security & Emergency Management, school administration, and school resource officers will meet to assess the situation, response and learning points for continual growth and improvement.

 School Resource Officers